 Jason’s work for animals actually goes further back, to when he was 15 years old and found an injured grackle drowning in a pond.
 He picked up the bird and rushed him to a veterinarian.
 The vet wouldn’t treat the bird, but gave Jason a bottle of medicine and instructions for care.
 Jason took the grackle home and nursed him back to health.
 He went on to volunteer as a wildlife rehabilitator at Wild Care, Inc., he was named “volunteer of the quarter,” at the Fort Worth Nature Center and Refuge and at Bat World Sanctuary and Education Center, which awarded him “volunteer of the year” in 1996 for his efforts in rehabbing orphaned Mexican Free-tailed bats.
 He has also held workshops for children at the Fort Worth Nature Center and Refuge, inspiring them to treat animals humanely.

 Jason has served as a board member of the Center on Animal Liberation Affairs, as a campaign organizer with Animal Liberation of Texas, on the steering committee with Radical Education Community, and as campaign director for Texas Earth First.
-He worked at PETA,and held several titles such as, Senior Youth Outreach Specialist, Circus Monitor, and Senior Projects Specialist, just to name a few.
+He is a diverse activist with a wide range of experience.
+Jason worked at People for the Ethical Treatment of Animals (PETA) in a number of positions including Senior Youth Outreach Specialist, Circus Monitor, and Senior Projects Specialist.
+He has traveled the country documenting and reporting animal abuse and neglect within the entertainment industry, including Ringling Bros. and Barnum & Bailey Circus and the NYC horse drawn carriage industry.
 Jason also interned with Floridians for Humane Farms–a group that was the driving force behind passing legislation in Florida banning the intensive confinement of pregnant sows.

 A born workaholic, Jason works long hours, finding out new ways to improve the lives of both human and non-human animals, then goes home to type away some more at his PC, moonlighting as a Web designer for several animal rights groups.
 Jason spends his free time shooting and editing videos for local musicians.